w3c/secure-payment-confirmation/explainer.md

 1. The CollectedClientData will also have an additional `payment` member for an SPC-generated assertion.

+A Relying Party can and should verify these fields as part of verifying any WebAuthn-generated cryptogram, allowing them to avoid login attacks.

 In addition to the above, a Relying Party should also record what type of interaction (i.e. login or payment) a given `challenge` is generated for and ensure that the use of the assertion matches the expected interaction type.